Leadership Team

 Liam Charalambou

-Liam is a solicitor and member of the Law Society who spent the first part of his career in private practice with Pinsent Masons LLP before moving into construction materials in 2011 with Aggregate Industries (part of Holcim).
-Whilst at AI he was instrumental in numerous deals including the Rail Freight Services joint venture with GRS (where he sat on the RFS Board).
-He joined GRS in 2018, bringing with him strong commercial acumen, and is responsible for legal affairs, regulatory compliance, corporate governance, company secretarial and insurance.
+Liam is a solicitor and member of the Law Society who spent the first part of his career in private practice with Pinsent Masons LLP, before moving into construction materials in 2011 with Aggregate Industries (now part of Holcim).
+Having joined GRS in 2018, Liam brings strong commercial acumen as a Group Board Director and member of the Executive Committee and Governance Committee.
+He leads Group M&A and is responsible for legal affairs, regulatory compliance, corporate governance, estates and planning, environmental compliance, company secretarial and insurance.

 Joe Gifford